-e.
-Complicity

-Helping or attempting to help someone commit an act of academic dishonesty.

-- 2. Academic dishonesty is serious and will be reported to the appropriate licensing board. - 3.
+- e.
+Complicity - Helping or attempting to help someone to commit an act of academic dishonesty. - 2.
+Academic dishonesty is serious and will be reported to the appropriate licensing board. - 3.
 The Vice President for Schools of Nursing and Health Professions and Coordinators will determine the consequences for breaches in academic integrity.
 Such punishment shall be based upon: - i. the severity of the offense, - ii. circumstances surrounding the act, - iii. repetition of previous offense, - iv. other factors as may be considered pertinent. - 4.
+The minimum consequence will be a zero on any assignment or exam upon which any academic dishonesty occurred - 5.
 The Vice President for Schools of Nursing and Health Professions and Coordinators may: - i. place the student on probation, - ii. place a written account of the offense in the student's permanent file, - iii. expel the student from the school, - iv. or take any other steps as may seem appropriate and reasonable.